gucorpling/gentle/README.md

   * course syllabuses
   * threat letters

-## Train / dev / test splits
+## Splits - test only

-The entire corpus is designed to be a test set of challenging genres for NLP systems to be evaluated on.
-Although one can train a model on this corpus, we present this entire corpus as a test set, and do not provide any official train / dev / test splits.
+The entire corpus is designed to be a *test set* of challenging genres for NLP systems to be evaluated on.
+Although one can train a model on this corpus, or concatenate it to another training set, we present this entire corpus as a test set, and do not provide any official train / dev data.

 ## Citing

-To cite this corpus in general, please refer to the following article:
+To cite this corpus in general, please refer to the following article: (TBA)
 <!--

 Zeldes, Amir (2017) "The GUM Corpus: Creating Multilayer Resources in the Classroom".
 Language Resources and Evaluation 51(3), 581–612.